Threshing Machine in Action

 Pupils from across the Warwick Independent Schools Foundation rolled up their sleeves and backed the appeal by holding cake sales, raffles, and producing and selling decorative key rings.

 We are proud to announce that our combined efforts resulted in £1,614.89!
-This will more than enable us to give the Sisters a very special Christmas!
+This has enabled the African Sisters of St Mary (CMM) to purchase a Threshing Machine and more.

 Dirk Juttner, Trustee of the Sisters’ Warwick-based support group, visited Warwick School for an assembly in December to offer thanks to the foundation community on behalf of the Sisters.
 He said “Thank you!
 You have done so much more than raise money; More than purchased a piece of equipment; More than just helped others.
 What you’ve done, you have shown love!”